Haere mai! Welcome to the information page for the

 Print off and read each of the following Work Placement documents.

-Take these to all prospective work placement facilities you visit with a copy of your Criminal Convictions History Report and Basic Health and Safety Course COP.
+Take these to all prospective work placement facilities you visit with a copy of your Basic Health and Safety Course COP.

 Click here for the Letter of Introduction (to introduce you to the facility as a perspective Otago Polytechnic student seeking a work placement)